EIDA/webdc3/doc/developer.rst

 way, the system does not need to establish a connection with the Arclink server while consulting the metadata, making operations much faster than in the previous version of the system.

+.. note::  Note on Timeouts for Arclink
+   A generous timeout is needed for requesting metadata from a busy server.
+   The `arclink_fetch` client uses the Python sockets library, with a default timeout of 300 seconds.
+ObsPy's <https://github.com/obspy/obspy/blob/master/obspy/clients/arclink/client.py>_ client.py sets this to 20 seconds.
+So 60 seconds is probably adequate.
+  (ObsPy uses additional command_delay = 0, status_delay = 0.5s variables.
+  ObsPy uses MAX_REQUEST = 50 STATUS requests, so 25 sec by default.)
+  ~~Timeout may have the signature "invalid request:" in the Arclink server logging.~~

+  Regardless of success or not, the update-metadata client should probably send "PURGE {request id}".

 The internal representation of the metadata consists of four lists representing networks, stations, sensor locations and streams.
 All the lists contain tuples and every tuple represents one instance of the related information (e.g. one network).
 The structure of these tuples is described below.